EVORA-project/evora-ontology/models/docs/PathogenIdentification.md

     multivalued: false
   pathogenName:
     name: pathogenName
-    description: A pathogen common name or a name that describes a group of pathogens
+    description: A pathogen common name or a name that describes a group of pathogens.
     title: pathogen name
     exact_mappings:
     - dwc:organismName